bisc/IPL/README.md

     * Ignore the instructions to install Eclipse Mars, newer versions should work.

 3) Import this project into Eclipse: File → Import → Git → Projects from Git.
+    * It along comes with its major dependencies: z3 SMT solver and Prism model checker.
+    * z3 comes with a binary in org.xtext.example.ipl.z3, which is directly called by IPL.
+You can replace this binary with a different verion.
+    * All the Prism model checker dependencies (including static and shared libraries) are provided in the ipl.prism.lib project.
+IPL is known to work with the version 4.4.beta of Prism.
+If you wish to adjust them, change variables LD_LIBRARY_PATH (should point to share library \*.so files) and PRISM_LIB_PATH (should point to the HOA script and a jar of the Rabinizer tool).

 4) Build the IPL language infrastructure by running org.xtext.example.ipl/src/org/xtext/example/ipl/GenerateIPL.mwe2 script (Right-Click on the file -> Run as -> MWE2 Workflow).
 Refresh and clean all the projects.
 It should build automatically.

 5) Use the provided launch file "IPL Eclipse Application.launch" to start an Eclipse version with IPL support.
-    * All the Prism model checker dependencies (including static and shared libraries) are provided in the ipl.prism.lib project.
-IPL is known to work with the version 4.4.beta of Prism.
-If you wish to adjust them, change variables LD_LIBRARY_PATH (should point to share library \*.so files) and PRISM_LIB_PATH (should point to the HOA script and a jar of the Rabinizer tool).

 6) Download the IPL examples and import them in the launched verion of the Eclipse.